Why Interior Wall Thickness Matters More Than You Think

 The Role of Fire-Stop Blocking in Vertical Fire Containment

-Fire-stop blocking is an essential feature in interior wall construction that plays a crucial role in enhancing safety.
-It acts as a strong barrier within wall spaces, effectively stopping the spread of fire.
+Fire-stop blocking is super important when building interior walls.
+It acts as a strong barrier in wall cavities, helping to stop the spread of fire.

 1. Preventing the Spread of Fire